clamsproject/clams-python/documentation/introduction.rst

     pip install clams-python

 Note that installing ``clams-python`` will also install ``mmif-python`` PyPI package, which is a companion python library related to the MMIF data format.
+More information regarding MMIF specifications can be found `here <https://mmif.clams.ai/>`_.
+Documentation on ``mmif-python`` is available at the `Python API documentation website <https://clams.ai/mmif-python>`_.

 Quick Start with the App Template
 ---------------------------------